jl1600/multiplayer-online-games/README.txt

 ## Installation

+# Project dependencies:

+    - This project use the Gson library from Google to read and write data in the JSON format.
+    - Gson can be installed through Intellij Maven by going through File -> Project Structure -> modules -> Dependencies -> '+' -> libraries -> From Maven
+      and type in com.google.code.gson:gson:2.8.7

 ## Running instruction

 0. Make sure you don't have anything running on port 8080 and 8000
 1. In your command line/terminal, navigate to phase2/src/client
   Enter command `python -m http.server 8080` on windows